-Intensive courses are structured differently than semester courses and are offered in the January and Summer terms, as well as through the West Virginia program.
+Intensive courses are structured differently than semester courses and are offered Summer terms, as well as through the West Virginia program.
 Pre-class and after-class assignments are required in all intensive courses.
 The proportion of pre- and after-class assignments is approximately 1/3 and 2/3 respectively.
 For more information on Intensive courses consult the Seminary's Student Handbook.